-Drowning is the #2 leading cause of death for children in The United States.
+In the US, Drowning is the #1 cause of accidental death for ages 0-4 and the #2 cause of accidental death for ages 5-14.
 In Florida, California, and Arizona it is #1.
 Drowning happens quickly and without warning.
 There is no cry for help.

 The best way to prevent drowning is ARM’S REACH supervision.
 Parents define supervision in a variety of ways.
 In the case of swimming, it means being actively involved and within an arm’s reach.
 It is not enough to simply be in the yard or poolside.
 Reading a magazine or talking on a cell phone while the child is swimming does not qualify as supervision, regardless of the presence of lifeguards.

 A study was done by the US Consumer Product Safety Commission directed at children ages 5 and under in Florida, Arizona, and California who had drown in home swimming pools.
 The results might help you to better understand why drowning is still the number one killer for three states and stands at number two for the nation.

 Who was in charge of supervision at the time of drowning?